marjoleinF/misc/glmertree_updates.md

 ![](glmertree_updates_files/figure-markdown_github/unnamed-chunk-14-1.png)

-By specifying `which = "both"` or `which = "ranef"`, the (co)variances of the random effects would (also) be printed.
+By specifying `which = "both"` or `which = "ranef"`, the (co)variances of the random effects would (also) be printed in each of the terminal nodes.

-Function `plot.glmertree2` provides similar behavior.
-I have created separate documentation for the new plotting functions:
+Function `plot.glmertree2` provides similar behavior for `glmertree`s.
+The new function has separate documentation to explain the arguments:

 ``` r
 ?plot.lmertree2